-- i. making a change to the Licence Holder's name or business name (if different). - ii. making any change to its share capital or the rights of its shareholders. - iii. acquiring 10 per cent or more of the voting share capital of another company. - iv. establishing a branch in Malta or abroad. - v. taking any steps to cease its Investment Services business. - vi. agreeing to sell or merge the whole or any part of its undertaking.
+- i. making a change to the Licence Holder's name or business name (if different); - ii. making any change to its share capital or the rights of its shareholders: - iii. entering into contractual agreements governing capital instruments which meet the conditions laid down in R2-2.3.1.1.2.2, R2-2.3.1.1.3.2, or R2-2.3.1.2.3; - iv. acquiring 10 per cent or more of the voting share capital of another company; - v. establishing a branch in Malta or abroad; - vi. taking any steps to cease its Investment Services business; - vii. agreeing to sell or merge the whole or any part of its undertaking; - viii. making application to a Regulator abroad to undertake any form of licensable activity outside Malta; - ix. the appointment of a Director or Senior Manager responsible for the Investment Services business of the Licence Holder or of the Licence Holder's Compliance Officer in terms of Rule R3-3.2.3 and/ or Money Laundering Reporting Officer or of the Licence Holder's Risk Manager where applicable, in advance.
+The request for consent of the appointment shall be accompanied by a Personal Questionnaire ("PQ"), in the form set out in Schedule F of these Rules duly completed by the person proposed, which shall in the case of a proposed Compliance Officer and/ or Money Laundering Reporting Officer or Risk Manager where applicable include sufficient details of the individual's background, training and/ or experience relevant to the post, to enable an adequate assessment by the MFSA;

-- vii. making application to a Regulator abroad to undertake any form of licensable activity outside Malta. - viii. the appointment of a Director or Senior Manager responsible for the Investment Services business of the Licence Holder or of the Licence Holder's Compliance Officer in terms of Rule R3-3.2.3 and/ or Money Laundering Reporting Officer or of the Licence Holder's Risk Manager where applicable, in advance.
-The request for consent of the appointment shall be accompanied by a Personal Questionnaire ("PQ"), in the form set out in Schedule F of these Rules duly completed by the person proposed, which shall in the case of a proposed Compliance Officer and/ or Money Laundering Reporting Officer or Risk Manager where applicable include sufficient details of the individual's background, training and/ or experience relevant to the post, to enable an adequate assessment by the MFSA. - ix. the change in the responsibilities of a Director or Senior Manager in advance.
-The request for consent of the change in responsibilities of a Director or Senior Manager shall be accompanied by a PQ unless the individual concerned had within the previous three years submitted a PQ to the MFSA in connection with another role occupied by such individual with the same Licence Holder, in which case it shall be accompanied by a confirmation by the Director or Senior Manager as to whether the information included in the PQ previously submitted is still current, and indicating any changes or up-dates thereto.
+x. the change in the responsibilities of a Director or Senior Manager in advance.
+The request for consent of the change in responsibilities of a Director or Senior Manager shall be accompanied by a PQ unless the individual concerned had within the previous three years submitted a PQ to the MFSA in connection with another role occupied by such individual with the same Licence Holder, in which case it shall be accompanied by a confirmation by the Director or Senior Manager as to whether the information included in the PQ previously submitted is still current, and indicating any changes or up-dates thereto;

-A change in the responsibilities of a Director or Senior Manager should only be notified to the MFSA when such a change is material, which shall include a change in the status or seniority of the person concerned (upwards or downwards).
+A change in the responsibilities of a Director or Senior Manager should only be notified to the MFSA when such a change is material, which shall include a change in the status or seniority of the person concerned (upwards or downwards);

-- x. any persons, whether Directors, Senior Managers or other employees are engaged in any of the following activities:
+- xi. any persons, whether Directors, Senior Managers or other employees are engaged in any of the following activities:

 - (a) Portfolio or fund management;

 - (b) Investment advice.